Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 During the Test

-You will be provided with an erasable notebook and pen at the Pearson VUE test centre.
+You will be provided with an erasable sheets/whiteboard and a pen at the Pearson VUE Test Centre.
 For reasons of test security, students will not be allowed to take their own materials into the test.

 Calculators are not permitted in either test.